superBirdy/superbirdy.github.io/content/authors/admin/_index.md

 ## About Me

-Howdy~I’m an **associate research scientist** of Agricultural Economics at Texas A&M University.
-I apply quantitative methods to analyze the environmental and economic impacts of **climate change**, **energy transitions**, and **agricultural productivity**.

-Please reach out to collaborate 😃
+I am an **applied agricultural and environmental economist** and **Associate Research Scientist** at Texas A&M University.
+My research examines how **climate shocks, environmental change, and technological innovation affect agricultural and energy systems**.

+My work combines **applied econometrics, optimization modeling, and integrated environmental–economic assessment** to analyze climate risks and evaluate the economic and environmental performance of emerging technologies.
+I frequently integrate **techno-economic analysis (TEA)** and **life cycle assessment (LCA)** to study the market feasibility and sustainability of low-carbon technologies and bio-based production systems.

+My research has been published in journals including **Nature Communications, Environmental Research Letters, ACS Sustainable Chemistry & Engineering, Joule, and Fuel**.

+I received my **Ph.D. in Agricultural Economics from Texas A&M University** in 2024.

+I welcome collaborations related to **climate impacts, agricultural systems, and low-carbon technologies**.